zhuy16/learning_notes/note.md

 ## | in the shell script, pipe sign!
 This sign generate data flow in shell scripts.
 ## ! magic sign for shell script in Jupyter notebook.
+## To exit from emacs or xemacs press CTRL-X CTRL-C.